 You do not have to fill in Subsection 3.1.
-Complete Subsection 3.1 only if you want to specifically give your interest in your home to one or more specific child, specific grandchild, or other person (like your sibling).
-If you do not fill in Subsection 3.1, your interest in your home goes to your children and grandchildren as described in Section 2.
+Complete Subsection 3.1 only if you want to specifically give your interest in your home to your spouse or to one or more specific child, grandchild, or other person (like a parent or sibling).
+If you do not fill in Subsection 3.1, your interest in your home goes to your spouse, children, or grandchildren as described in Section 2.

 Subsection 3.1 does not cover your items inside your home.
-Those are addressed in Subsection 3.2 "Giving My Personal and Household Items."
+Those are addressed in Subsection 3.2, "Giving My Personal and Household Items."